 Influencer marketing is attainable and can be extremely successful for businesses and brands of all sizes–and of all budget sizes.
-When you’re determining your marketing strategy in a down economy, it can be scary to consider newer strategies like this one.
-But, with a little planning and some out-of-the-box thinking, you can make influencer marketing a hit without a huge budget.
+If influencer marketing is new for your small business, it can be daunting to figure out the right steps and strategy.
+But, with a little planning and some out-of-the-box thinking, you can make influencer marketing a hit.

 Cross-Channel Marketing 101: What It Is, Major Benefits + How to Get Started

 16 Cleaning Services Advertising & Marketing Ideas to Wipe Out the Competition